testflows/TestFlows-WebSite/source/handbook/index.md

 You can repeat tests by specifying [repeats] parameter either explicitly for inline tests or using [Repeats] or [Repeat] decorator for decorated tests.

-Repeating a test means to rerun it multiple times.
-For each run a new [Iteration] is creating with the name being the index of the current iteration.
-The result of each iteration is counted and fails are not ignored.
+Repeating a test means to run it multiple times.
+For each run, a new [Iteration] is created, with the name being the index of the current iteration.
+The result of each iteration is counted, and failures are not ignored.

 In general, it's useful to repeat a test when you would like to confirm test stability.
-In addition to specifying repeats inside a test program you can also pass [--repeat option] to your test program to specify which tests you would like to repeat from the command line.
+In addition to specifying repeats inside a test program, you can also pass [--repeat option] to your test program to specify which tests you would like to repeat from the command line.

-> {% attention %} If need you need to repeat a test and you would like to count only
+> {% attention %} If you need to repeat a test and you would like to count only
-> the last passing iteration see [Retrying Tests] section.
+> the last passing iteration, see [Retrying Tests] section.

-You can combine [Repeats] with [Retries] and if done so retries are performed for each [Iteration].
+You can combine [Repeats] with [Retries] and if done so, retries are performed for each [Iteration].

-You can repeat a test `until` either `pass`, `fail` or `complete` criteria is met by specifying `until` parameter.
+By specifying `until` parameter, you can repeat a test `until` either `pass`, `fail` or `complete` criteria is met.

 > **{% attention %}** Repeats can only be applied to tests that have a [Test Type] or higher.
 > Repeating [Step]s is not supported.